 General FAQs

-It is important to know that soft plastics need to go in the red bin if they cannot be avoided.
-QLDC, and the majority of Councils across NZ, don’t accept soft plastics in kerbside recycling bins because the product cannot be processed through Material Recovery Facilities, and often interferes with mechanical components of these sorting facilities.
+It is important to know that QLDC, and Councils across NZ, don’t accept soft plastics in kerbside recycling bins because the product cannot be processed through Material Recovery Facilities, and often interferes with mechanical components of these sorting facilities.
 Councils have also moved away from accepting hard to recycle plastics that cannot be processed onshore in New Zealand.
 This is in alignment with the work that has been happening at central government level and globally to reduce the harm cause by these materials that have no sustainable and circular end of life solution.
 As a council, we are advocating strongly for mandatory product stewardships schemes and the phase out of hard to recycle plastics through the recent and current central government proposals because we would like to see a shift up the waste hierarchy with more of a focus on reduction as opposed to downcycling.

 Further information can be found here: